-KSN investigates: Rumble strips replaced after deadly crash
+KSN Investigates: Rumble strips replaced after deadly crash

 The Burford and the driver in the other vehicle all died at the scene from the ensuing collision.

-KSN found out there have been eight crashes at this particular intersection in the last ten years, including Friday’s deadly crash.
+KSN News found out there have been eight crashes at this particular intersection in the last 10 years, including Friday’s deadly crash.
 However, none of the other crashes were deadly.

 When KSN’s Bret Buganski was at the intersection on Tuesday, here’s how he explained what he saw.